sunnyliketheweather94/computational_finance/README.md

      * linking templated classes
 5. Introduction to the [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) library
      * Created a few _main_ files to learn how to use Eigen (previously used MTL4 and Boost for numerical linear algebra, not Eigen)
+     * Used:
+        - matrix-matrix, matrix-scalar, matrix-vector operations
+        - reduction operations (sum of all elements, product of all elements, minimum/maximum element, trace of a square matrix)